GuND0Wn151/Machine_learning/edge detection/sobel Edge Detection/readme.md

 	 -2 , 0 , 2

 	  -2 , 0 , 2 ]
+## In Your Code we will be taking Kernal of 5x5 size
 #### This is sobel x and sobel y is transpose of this matrix

 #### Note: The Size of Matrix must be a odd number